Hunting License in South Dakota - Steps to Buy Your SD License & Tags

 Resident Licenses

 A resident is a person who has lived in South Dakota for at least 90 days.
 Non-resident full-time students who attend an institution in South Dakota and active-duty military members are considered residents.
-All South Dakota residents age 16 or older must have a resident hunting license, which is managed through the mysd online system.
-Additional licenses, such as the mysd license, may be required.
+All South Dakota residents age 16 or older must have a resident hunting license, which is managed through the mySD online system.
+Additional licenses, such as the mySD license, may be required.

 • Small Game License: Allows residents aged 18 and older to hunt small game species such as pheasant, grouse, partridge, quail, cottontail rabbit, and tree squirrel.